fuzzylogicxx/fuzzylogic/posts/how-to-hide-elements-for-different-browsing-contexts.md

 </figure>

-For cases where you are animating or sliding the hidden content into view, toggle a class which applies `visibility: hidden` (because it respects CSS transitions) together with other CSS positioning and transform properties.
+For cases where you are animating or sliding the hidden content into view, toggle a class which applies `visibility: hidden` (because this also removes the element from the accessibility tree but unlike `display`, can be animated) together with other CSS positioning and transform properties.
 Note that with `visibility: hidden` the physical space occupied by the element is still retained, therefore it’s best to pair it with `opacity: 0` or `max-height: 0px; overflow: hidden`.
 For example:

 <figure>